oracle/terraform-kubernetes-installer/README.md

 - Virtual Cloud Network (VCN) with dedicated subnets for etcd, masters, and workers in each availability domain
 - Dedicated compute instances for etcd, Kubernetes master and worker nodes in each availability domain
-- TCP/SSL OCI Load Balancer to to distribute traffic to the Kubernetes masters
+- Public or Private TCP/SSL OCI Load Balancer to to distribute traffic to the Kubernetes Master(s) (see `k8s_master_lb_access`)
-- Private OCI Load Balancer to distribute traffic to the etcd cluster
+- Private OCI Load Balancer to distribute traffic to the node(s) in the etcd cluster
-- _Optional_ NAT instance for Internet-bound traffic when the input variable `network_access` is set to `private`
+- _Optional_ NAT instance for Internet-bound traffic when the input variable `control_plane_subnet_access` is set to `private`
 - 2048-bit SSH RSA Key-Pair for compute instances when not overridden by `ssh_private_key` and `ssh_public_key_openssh` input variabless
 - Self-signed CA and TLS cluster certificates when not overridden by the input variables `ca_cert`, `ca_key`, etc.